Patagonia EcoCamp Trek

 Patagonia EcoCamp Trek Itinerary:

-Day 1 Discover the magic at the end of the world!
-Travel from Punta Arenas to Torres del Paine National Park.
+Day 1 Travel from Punta Arenas to Torres del Paine National Park.

-Day 4 Today's hike is to the base of Torres del Paine, one of the most impressive views inside the park.
+Day 4 Venture to the base of Torres del Paine with impressive views.

-Day 5 Return to Punta Arenas for more adventures in South America.
+Day 5 Return to Punta Arenas for departure, or more South American adventure.

 Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.